NataliaCarvalho03/kinect-data-processor/README.md

 ## Data Organization

 Clone the project, install the requirements.
-The RGB and depth frames must be stored in separated directores and must have standard names.
+The RGB and depth frames must be stored in separated directories and must have standard names.
 Example:

 ```
 ----depth-frames